 DKMS Africa is a non-profit organisation dedicated to giving people diagnosed with blood cancer and blood disorders a second chance at life.
-For many patients, a stem cell transplant is their only hope of survival, but finding a matching donor is often incredibly difficult.
+For many patients, a stem cell transplant is their only hope of survival, but finding a matching donor is often difficult.

 By registering as a stem cell donor, you’re joining a global registry of potential lifesavers.
 You may never be called, but if you are, you could be someone’s only match.